 If you envision a strong company culture where teams support one another and are able to contribute meaningfully towards your long-term goals, then creating a policy and procedure manual is a smart step to take.

-1. Trains New Employees
+1. Train New Employees

-With a well-crafted, instantly accessible training manual, new hires can learn about your company’s work standards, processes, code of conduct, and much more at their own convenient pace.
+With a well-crafted, instantly accessible training manual, and an employee benefits guide, new hires can learn about your company’s work standards, internal processes, code of conduct, and much more at their own convenient pace.

 2. Higher Efficiency & Productivity